 Yes.
 Your property will require an EPC to be in place before marketing can commence, so it can be available to show to potential tenants.
 A tenant is entitled to receive a copy of the EPC before moving into the property.

 Are there any exceptions from the need to have an EPC?

 An EPC, is required when a building is constructed, rented or sold.
 A building will need an EPC if it has a roof and walls and has heating, air conditioning or mechanical ventilation.
 A garden shed, garage or old barn would not need an EPC if it does not use any energy to heat it up or cool it down.
 The following buildings are always exempt:

 • Temporary building that will be used for less than two years.

-• Standalone buildings with total useful floor area of less than 50 metres square that aren’t used to provide living accommodation for a single household.
+• Standalone buildings with a total useful floor area of fewer than 50 metres square that aren’t used to provide living accommodation for a single household.

-What is the penalty for not providing and EPC?
+What is the penalty for not providing an EPC?

 The ratings measure the energy and carbon emission efficiency of a property using a grade from A to G. An A rating is the most efficient while G is the least efficient.
 The average efficiency grade to date is D. All homes are measured using the same calculations so you can compare the energy efficiency of different properties.